tubbo/omakase/README.md

 Omakase takes much of its cues from the [12-factor app][12f] deployment and maintenence techniques.
 It is the project's goal to make deploying Rails apps safer, easier, and faster using Chef.
+Much of Omakase's initial code was extracted from [Wax Poetic][wp]'s application cookbook, which is now wrapping Omakase instead of providing a separate implementation.

 ## Supported Platforms